DistributedDesigns/audit_logger/readme.md

 go run *.go
 ```

+### Prod deploy notes
+CentOS enables SE linux by default.
+This prevents `sql/auditInit.sql` from running on startup.
+The solution, as will all security inconveniences, is to disable security!
+- `su -c "setenforce 0"`

 ### Monitored Queues
 #### Active
 Other services intentionally create messages to send to the logger on these queues.